 Guests who wish to be seated in the section of the ballpark where alcohol may not be purchased or consumed should request Family Section tickets at the time of purchase (see FAMILY SECTION in this guide).
 Additionally, Guests may not take any alcoholic beverages out of the ballpark, and alcohol consumption is prohibited in the parking lots.

-Baseball fans have the opportunity to select the players for the 2014 All-Star Game at Target Field on July 15, 2014, home of the Minnesota Twins.
+Baseball fans have the opportunity to select the players for the 2015 All-Star Game at Great American Ball Park on July 14, 2015, home of the Cincinnati Reds.
 Punch card ballots and an iPad kiosk will be available for Guests at Colorado Rockies home games beginning in May.
 Fans may also vote online at ROCKIES.com.
 Remember to vote for your favorite Rockies!

-During Colorado Rockies home games throughout the 2014 season, aramark will be conducting its SERVES YOU RIGHT alcohol awareness program, in which all aramark Representatives are trained in T.I.P.
+During Colorado Rockies home games throughout the 2015 season, Aramark will be conducting its SERVES YOU RIGHT alcohol awareness program, in which all aramark Representatives are trained in T.I.P.
 (Training for Intervention Procedures) and T.E.A.M.
 (Techniques in Effective Alcohol Management).
 Aramark also will once again join with community nonprofit groups in the Denver area.

 Aramark Facility Services manages all cleaning services for Coors Field.
 Throughout the year, AFS ensures that Coors Field is maintained for all Guests utilizing the facilities.
 Employees are available during events to handle spills, clean and restock the restrooms, and address any other cleaning issues that arise during events.
 The AFS office at Coors Field can be reached by calling (303) 312-2004.

 ASSISTIVE LISTENING DEVICES (ALD)

 The Colorado Rockies have devices which can assist Guests who have hearing impairments.
 Please stop by the Guest Relations Center at section 127 for more information.